 Abstract Algebra (SMA 310)

 The study of algebraic structures including rings, integral domains, fields, and groups with their applications to the real numbers, complex numbers, and polynomials.
-Prerequisites: SMA205 and SMA225 or the consent of the instructor.
+Prerequisites: SMA205 or the consent of the instructor.
 Fall semester, even-numbered years.
 3 credits.

 Calculus 4 with Differential Equat.
 (SMA 325)